 Can I meet with someone who has experienced what I’m going through?

 Our staff includes trained peers who have personal experience with mental health challenges and addiction.
-They’re great listeners and will be happy to meet with you in the Peer Lounge.
+They’re great listeners and will be happy to meet with you.

 We ask that individuals visit the center when sober.
-Our staff are trained to assist with alcohol use and drug addiction problems, and they can help with connections to treatment providers.
+Our staff are trained to assist with problem drug and alcohol use, and they can help connect you to a treatment provider.

 Will you coordinate with my counselor?